unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 All functions in JavaScript are objects that contain a code property (the function body) which can be invoked.
 In some cases, we can invoke a function immediately after it’s created

+Closures in JavaScript
+A closure is created when a function returns another function that "remembers" the variables from its outer (parent) scope, even after the outer function has finished executing

+Function Factories
+A function factory is a function that creates and returns other functions.
+The returned function often relies on the variables from the outer function’s scope, creating a closure